 - Visit us at either site (Fishers Lane or Seymour Street)

 It is preferable for you to see your usual doctor for any on-going conditions and we recommend getting familiar with a couple of GPs if your preferred GP is part-time.
 However, if your problem is urgent and your doctor is not available, you will be given an appointment with the first available doctor that day.

 Please note, routine appointments are for ten minutes and for one person only.
 If you are late for your appointment we may ask you to re-book.

-Please consider an appointment with our ANP rather than a doctor, it is usually quicker to get an appointment with the ANP.
-Alice can issue prescriptions and see children and adults for things such as Chest infections, ENT (sore throat, ear ache), Colds and flu, cough, fever, temp, UTI, temp, rash/eczema (not moles), hayfever, conjuctivitus, stye, FB, bites, infected cuts/grazes/wounds, vomiting/diarrhoea,nose bleed, vaginal discharge, mastitis, wrists/ankles/knees/feet problems.
-The NP works alongside a GP so you can be seen by a GP if necessary.
-The NP clinics are available on everyday, all day, except Tuesdays.
+Please consider an appointment with our ANP/ ECP rather than a doctor, it is usually quicker to get an appointment with this team.
+They can issue prescriptions and see children and adults for things such as Chest infections, ENT (sore throat, ear ache), Colds and flu, cough, fever, temp, UTI, temp, rash/eczema (not moles), hayfever, conjuctivitus, stye, FB, bites, infected cuts/grazes/wounds, vomiting/diarrhoea,nose bleed, vaginal discharge, mastitis, wrists/ankles/knees/feet problems.
+This team works alongside a GP so you can be seen by a GP if necessary.
+The ANP/ECP clinics are available everyday.
 Appointments are available on the day or to book in advance.